The Polish Colony in Harbin, Manchuria

 Map location the Polish Colony in Harbin.

-Map location the Polish Colony in Harbin
+Map location of the Polish Colony in Harbin

 Introduction